kmei-cms/Exploration/README.md

 To run:
 ```
-./MyAnalysis
+./MyAnalysis myinputfile optional_outputfilename
 ```
-This will give a printout for each event containing the number of tops it found, and some information on each top.
+This will give a printout for the first 10 event containing the number of tops it found, and some information on each top.
 You can customize TopTagger.cfg to enable/disable certain top candidates, i.e. in the TTMBasicClusterAlgo block, set doTrijet/doDijet/doMonojet to true or false.